verbruggenalex/platform/docs/README.md

 toolkit it will be copied to your repository root.
 Even though it is a template you should not remove this file, but commmit it to your repository.
-The reason for this is that it allows you to easily check the version of the toolkit and what new properties were introduced or deprecated.
+The reason for this is that it allows you to easily check the version of the toolkit and what new properties were introduced or deprecated.<br>*Requirements*:
-*Requirements*: Never alter, Always commit;
+Never alter, Always commit.
 </details>
 <details><summary><b>build.properties</b></summary>